lxnt/rendumper/README.rst

 - clean up TTF-related interfaces
 - decide if data races are really wanted. move everything to mqueues if not.
 - clean up itc_message_t - half done
-- offload  dim/rain/snow effects to the renderer, implement in shaders, reimplement original in the ncurses renderer. = does not work because relevant graphicst methods are not getting called.
 - compile with the same flags as SDL is: -mmx -3dnow -sse
 - make a knob for max-optimization builds.
 - show fps+averaged times on an overlay. maybe do a graph ala eve online
-- rewrite df-structures/codegen.py, it rotted; revive
+- rewrite df-structures/codegen.py, it rotted; revive : it now works, but in dire need of ground-up rewrite.
+8x code size and ~133x file count reduction as compared to the the stock codegen are still desirable.
 - sdl2gl* renderers - move common code to common/
-- maybe get rid of vbstreamer in sdl2gl2.
 - merge ui and compositor from fgtestbed. first finish and debug it though
 - sdl2gl2 GL_POINT positioning suffers rounding errors: eats pixels.
   visible with DF_LOG=sdl.reshape=trace.